The symbol of endangered animal species

 In morphological terms, the panda is a bear but it is essentially vegetarian, eating practically nothing but bamboo, from which its ursine digestive tract enables it to extract only a part of the nutritional value.
 It is therefore obliged to eat almost all the time and it is unable to store enough reserves of fat to allow it to hibernate during the winter.
 Its mountain habitat is very rainy and rather cold : the Giant Pandas of Pairi Daiza, which have thick fur, therefore appreciate our Belgian weather.
 Endowed with powerful claws, pandas easily climb trees.
 They have a sixth finger which is a bony growth on their wrist, opposite the other fingers, which enables them to hold bamboo stems.
 In view of their very low reproduction rate and the threats to their habitat, the species is classified as “Vulnerable”.

-In Pairi Daiza, you can see three giant pandas:
+In Pairi Daiza, you can see five giant pandas:

 - Xing Hui (male – 22/07/2009) Arrived in Pairi Daiza in February 2014.

 - Hao Hao (female – 07/07/2009) Arrived in Pairi Daiza in February 2014.